folio-org/mod-source-record-manager/RuleProcessorApi.md

 ### Introduction
-The source-record-manager(SRM) converts MARC records to Inventory instances while handling incoming data.
-The process of converting MARC record into Instance object is usually called **MARC-to-Instance mapping**.
+The source-record-manager (SRM) converts MARC records to Inventory instances while handling incoming data.
+The process of converting a MARC record into an Instance object is usually called **MARC-to-Instance mapping**.

 Conversion logic is defined by mapping rules and these rules are described in JSON.
-Mapping rule basically has functions for data normalization(trim leading whitespaces, remove slashes, remove ending punctuation) and the target Instance field, where to put result of mapping.
+Mapping rules basically have functions for data normalization (trimming leading whitespaces, removing slashes, removing ending punctuation) and the assigning target Inventory fields to the values of the incoming MARC record.
 #### *This document describes structure of rules, flags, real use cases and REST API to work with.*
 #
-### What is mapping rule
+### What is a mapping rule
-Basically, rule is a simple key-value JSON element.
-The key serves a MARC record's field(tag).
-The value itself is a rule.
+Basically, a mapping rule is a simple key-value JSON element.
+The key serves a MARC record's field (tag).
+The value is a rule configuration.
 ```json
 Rule:
 {